-- the financial statements of the company on pages 5 to 16 and 23 to 37: - o present fairly, in all material respects: - its financial position as at 30 June 2022; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with New Zealand equivalents to International Financial Reporting Standards Reduced Disclosure Regime; and - the performance information of the company on pages 17 to 23 presents fairly, in all material respects, the company's actual performance compared against the performance targets and other measures by which performance was judged in relation to the company's objectives for the year ended 30 June 2022.
+- the financial statements of the company on pages 5 to 16 and pages 23 to 37: - present fairly, in all material respects: - its financial position as at 30 June 2023; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with New Zealand Equivalents to International Financial Reporting Standards Reduced Disclosure Regime; and - the performance information of the company on page 17 to 22 presents fairly, in all material respects, the company's actual performance compared against the performance targets and other measures by which performance was judged in relation to the company's objectives for the year ended 30 June 2023.

-Our audit was completed on 2 September 2022.
+Our audit was completed on 29 August 2023.
 This is the date at which our opinion is expressed.